 Located on the northern part of Kyushu Island in Japan rests the city of Fukuoka.
-Fukuoka isn’t on most people’s itineraries for Japan, as a matter of fact, we would have never visited if it weren’t the easiest and quickest place to go for our visa run from South Korea.
+Fukuoka isn’t on most people’s itineraries for Japan.
+As a matter of fact, we would have never visited if it weren’t the easiest and quickest place to go for our visa run from South Korea.
 But after spending a long weekend in this small, clean, beautiful city we grew to love what Fukuoka had to offer.
-If you are planning a trip to Japan soon you may want to consider Fukuoka for a great two-day trip.
-Check out our list of best things to do in Fukuoka, Japan.
+Here are our favorite things to do in Fukuoka, Japan!

 Honorable mention goes to Daiso.
 Daiso is a dollar store that offers crazy, cute, quirky, and everyday items.
 This is the perfect place to grab a few gifts or souvenirs.
 Japan’s Daiso has a much better selection of products over Korea’s Daiso locations.

-This is a great thing to do in Fukuoka if you’re looking for more of a quiet place to rest your dogs after walking everywhere or just enjoy this pretty view.
+This is one of the great things to do in Fukuoka if you’re looking for more of a quiet place to rest your dogs after walking everywhere or just enjoy this pretty view.

 Check out Fukuoka’s seaside by walking down the beach and grabbing a drink or a meal at Marizon right on the water.
 You would have to be blind to not see Fukuoka Tower, the tallest building in the city right on the water and one of the the best modern things to do in Fukuoka.